psychdatascience/FDS-CourseOne/008_HW_containers.md

 b) Find the union of the two sets.
 c) Find the intersection of the two sets.
 d) Find the elements that are in A but not in B.
+e) Find the elements that are in A or B but not both.

 ---